 · Participate in Building after-action critique as appropriate.

-· Recommend changes to the Building and District Emergency Response Plan as needed.
+· Recommend changes to the Building-Level and District Emergency Response Plans as needed.

 · Restock emergency supplies as necessary.

 Building Incident Commander (Principal/designee) is responsible for the annual completion of the following: